Barry Thomas (speedway rider): Career

-In 1981, after a couple of poor seasons, he dropped into the National League with the Crayford Kestrels but continued his Hackney career as reserve.
+In 1981, after a couple of poor seasons, Thomas dropped into the National League with the Crayford Kestrels but continued his Hackney career as reserve.
 However, in 1984 Crayford were forced to close and the promotion moved the team to Hackney to compete in the National League as the Hackney Kestrels and Thommo returned full-time to Hackney again as captain.

-In 1989, he was awarded a record-breaking second testimonial, being the only rider to ever spend 20 consecutive years at one speedway club.
+In 1989, Thomas was awarded a record-breaking second testimonial, being the only rider to ever spend 20 consecutive years at one speedway club.

-He has since made one or two special appearances; most notably in 2001 he made a special one-off appearance for a Hackney team in a meeting at Rye House Stadium, having never ridden a bike for thirteen years and after a further 10 years won a veteran speedway event at Lydd speedway in 2011.
+Thomas has since made one or two special appearances; most notably in 2001 he made a special one-off appearance for a Hackney team in a meeting at Rye House Stadium, having never ridden a bike for thirteen years and after a further ten years won a veteran speedway event at Lydd speedway in 2011.